Writing Center Fellows

 - A letter explaining your interest in serving as a Writing Center Fellow and reflecting in detail on your experience working with other students on their writing.
 Please address your letter to Dr. Creedon, Associate Director, Princeton Writing Center.

 - A copy of your internal transcript from TigerHub (unofficial version as a pdf).

 - A 5-10 page sample of your academic writing (may be excerpted from a longer paper).

 - Optional: A sample of written feedback you’ve provided to a peer writer.
 Rising sophomores might choose to submit a letter composed for a Writing Seminar draft workshop, but any form of written feedback is welcome.

 Due to the large number of applicants, late materials will not be considered.
 Application review and interviews take place each year during March and April.
-Hiring decisions are typically made in early May or June.
+Hiring decisions are typically made in early May.
 In past years, the large pool of candidates has made the hiring process highly competitive.
 We’re grateful for your enthusiasm!

 Questions?
 Contact Gen Creedon at email@example.com.